ocp-workshop-wf/bootcamp/module3/README.md

     deployment #1 deployed 14 minutes ago - 1 pod
   ```

-  - Lets go delete all and check the output
+  - Let's go delete all and check the output

     ```bash
     oc delete all -l app=hello-world